plainsman-ai/azure-project/README.md

 # azure-project

+Setting Up - Provided with login details by AiCore to log in with their subscription.

+Setting Up Production Environment - Provisioned a Virtual Machine with RDP protocol on Port 3389, which allowed me to open the VM with an .exe file.
+Installed SQL Server and SSMS directly on VM.
+Downloaded the .bak file for AdventureWorks and restored it with SSMS (fig 1)

+Migrating to Azure SQL Database - Set up an Azure SQL Database.
+Established connection using Azure Data Studio (on VM) to the production environment with SQL login.
+Established connection to Azure SQL Database using Windows Authentication (this requires login via browser on VM).
+Installed SQL Server Schema Compare extension to migrate the schema from the production environment to the Azure SQL Database, which also made migrating easier.

 05/01/2024
 Writing this from the Azure VM.
 Have installed SQL Server and SSMS.
 Have also restored AdventureWorks with SSMS.